-Michael joined The Open University as Lecturer in Management in July 2013.
-He is on the Steering Committee of the Centre for Innovation, Knowledge and Development (IKD) and a member of the Curriculum Internationalisation Project of the Faculty of Business and Law.
+Michael joined The Open University in July 2013.
+He is currently a Senior Lecturer in Management and Director of Masters Programmes at Open University Business School.
 Prior to joining the OU, he was part of the academic team that launched Coventry University London Campus in October 2010.
 His varied roles there included academic coordination of the BA Global business, BA Global marketing (top-ups) and MBA oil and gas management.
-Between 2007 and 2009 he held teaching posts in international business at Nottingham Trent and Sheffield Hallam universities.
-Michael studied in Cameroon (BSc Economics), Sweden (MSc Economics, MA Leadership in International Management and MA in STS) before completing a PhD at University of Nottingham.
+Between 2007 and 2009 he held Associate Lecturer posts at Nottingham Trent and Sheffield Hallam universities.
+Michael studied in Cameroon (BSc Economics), Sweden (MSc Economics, MA Leadership in International Management and MA in STS) before completing a PhD at the University of Nottingham.

 Michael’s research has a particular focus on linkages between entrepreneurship and development.
-His most recent publications include women as vectors of social entrepreneurship, informal microfinance institutions and development-led tourism entrepreneurship and impact investing and inclusive business development in Africa.
-Michael also has a long-standing interest in the study of how global partnerships and initiatives shape local practices in developing countries.
-He has examined the implementation of global initiatives/strategies in a variety of settings, including tourism development, petroleum local content and access to HIV/AIDS and malaria medication.
-Recent publications include how international oil and gas companies respond to local content policies in petroleum-producing developing countries.
-His work has been published in leading journals such as Tourism Management, Annals of Tourism Research, Social Science & Medicine, Health Policy & Planning, Energy Policy and Strategic Change: Briefings in Entrepreneurial Finance.
+His most recent publications include women as vectors of social entrepreneurship, informal microfinance institutions and development-led tourism entrepreneurship, digital entrepreneurship and impact investing in Africa.
+Michael also has a long-standing interest in the study of how global partnerships and initiatives shape local practices in Sub-Saharan African, including globally-backed policies and initiatives in healthcare, tourism development, and petroleum local content development.
+His work has been published in leading journals such as Journal of Small Business Management, Tourism Management, Annals of Tourism Research, Social Science & Medicine, Health Policy & Planning, Energy Policy, Strategic Change and Journal of Small Business and Enterprise Development

-Michael has more than 8 years’ experience of teaching and learning in higher education.
-He is a member of a team of Open University Business School academics producing a new undergraduate degree specialism Innovation and Enterprise, where he is Module Team Chair of B327 Creating Futures: Sustainable Enterprise and Innovation, a new 30 point module currently being designed and Module Team Member of B205 Exploring Innovation and Entrepreneurship, a new 60 point module currently in production (first presentation October 2016).
-He is also Chair of B325 Managing across Organisational and Cultural Boundaries, a module currently in presentation.
-Michael has previously chaired B322 Investigating Entrepreneurial Opportunities and served as a member of B847 Management Beyond the Mainstream (MBA elective) presentation team.
+Michael has more than 12 years’ experience of teaching and learning in higher education.
+His currently and mainly involved in teaching management duties as Director of Teaching, Masters and MBA programmes for Open University Business School.
+Prior to this, he was a member of the team that produced the undergraduate degree specialism Innovation and Enterprise, where he was Module Team Chair of B327 Creating Futures: Sustainable Enterprise and Innovation, a 30 point module.
+He was also a member of Module Team Member of B205 Exploring Innovation and Entrepreneurship, a new 60 point module currently in production (first presentation October 2016).
+He has Chaired the presentation of B325 Managing across Organisational and Cultural Boundaries and has served as a member of B847 Management Beyond the Mainstream (MBA elective).

-Michael is developing an engaged research project (with Rob Paton, Alex Korda and Albert Kimbu) on impact investing and inclusive business development in African countries.
-He co-organised a Roundtable Discussion at Strathmore Business School in Nairobi, Kenya (July 2014) on the policy implications of impact investing in Kenya.
+Michael is the subject matter expert (Track Chair) in Entrepreneurship and International Marketing for the Academy of International Business Sub-Saharan Africa Chapter (2019-2021).
+He has co-organized a half day academic workshop at School of Hospitality and Tourism, University of Surrey (24 September 2015) and a practitioner workshop at American Language Centre in Douala, Cameroon (7 September 2015).
+As part of a developing research agenda (with Rob Paton, Alex Korda and Albert Kimbu) on impact investing in African countries Michael co-organised a Roundtable Discussion at Strathmore Business School in Nairobi, Kenya (July 2014) on the policy implications of impact investing in Kenya.
 This research has also been presented at the International Development Seminar Series, IKD-OU.
 (15 October 2014) and featured as Guest Editorial, International Development @ The Open University monthly newsletter (February 2015).
 Michael has been an academic adviser on the Open University Entrepreneurship Competition and sits on the judging panel.